About our data

 - formal sign-off by Shell’s senior country leaders.

 The Carbon Reporting Committee (CRC), which was formed in 2021, is tasked with ensuring that greenhouse gas (GHG) emissions measures, both absolute emissions and carbon intensity, and associated metrics, comply with all regulatory and legal requirements.

 The Report Review Panel of independent experts helps ensure our reporting is balanced, relevant and responsive to stakeholders’ interests.

-Lloyd’s Register Quality Assurance Ltd has provided limited assurance of our Net Carbon Footprint and Scope 1 and Scope 2 greenhouse gas (GHG) emissions data under operational control for 2020.
-Limited assurance means nothing has come to the auditor’s attention that would indicate that the GHG data and information as presented in the Greenhouse Gas Assertion were not materially correct.
-The most recent assurance statements are available at www.shell.com/ghg
+LRQA Limited has provided limited assurance of our net carbon intensity (measured and reported using the Net Carbon Footprint methodology), Scope 1 and Scope 2 greenhouse gas (GHG) emissions data under operational control for 2021 and Scope 3 greenhouse gas emissions from energy products included in our net carbon intensity.
+Limited assurance means nothing has come to the auditor’s attention that would indicate that the greenhouse gas data and information as presented in the Greenhouse Gas Assertion were not materially correct.
+The most recent assurance statements are available at www.shell.com/ghg.

 Conversions into US and Canadian dollars are based on the average exchange rates for 2021.